Steam Room Fashion: What to Wear

 The world of fashion gets surprisingly controversial regarding steam room attire.
 Some consider any clothing in a sauna or steam room to be the ultimate faux pas, especially in some European countries like Finland.

-In fact, Finns and other Nordic people are usually very comfortable naked.
+In fact, Finns and other Nordic people are usually very comfortable nude in a public steam room.
 CEOs are known to be naked when joining staff members in the company sauna.

 In America, however, the debate about proper attire is a little more diverse, as some public spa steam rooms allow nudity while others require clothing.